ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 # Chapter 4: The Investigation Begins

 The empty chair across from my desk had become unbearable.
 For three days after Lydia's departure-the popular culture was calling it "Crossing" by now-I sat staring at the space where she used to work, her research notes still scattered across the surface, her coffee cup still bearing the faint ring of her last morning with me.
-The silence pressed against my consciousness like a physical weight, my enhanced perception amplifying the absence until I could catalog every cubic centimeter of empty space that she should have occupied.
+My enhanced perception amplified her absence until I could catalog every cubic centimeter of empty space that she should have occupied.
 My heart felt made of lead, as if it would sink down to my stomach.
 At the same time I had a vague sense of falling.

 But grief, I discovered, could be transformed into purpose.
 The same analytical mind that had tracked her progression through the Intelligence Horizon could be turned outward, systematized, marshalled against the pattern that had claimed her.
 If I could not save Lydia, perhaps I could save others.
 The creator of the system bore responsibility for its consequences.

 I swept her notes into a careful pile—I would preserve them, but I could not work surrounded by ghosts.
 In their place, I spread the real-time population data that Logos provided.
 Several billion baseline humans continued their lives unaware of the transformation consuming their augmented neighbors.
-About the same number of lightly augmented individuals pursued their improved existence, most focused on physical improvements—health, longevity, beauty—believing themselves safe from the cognitive trap that had claimed the highly augmented.
+About the same number of lightly augmented individuals pursued their improved existence, most focused on physical improvements—health, longevity, beauty.
 And the remainder, souls like myself, dancing ever closer to the event horizon of consciousness itself.

 The data streams painted a picture more terrifying than I had initially grasped.
 Lydia's departure was indeed part of an accelerating cascade.
-According to my projections, the lightly augmented, those who had seemed safely distant from the event Horizon, would inevitably continue the improvement process until they too reached the horizon.
+According to my projections, even the lightly augmented, those who had seemed safely distant from the Intelligence Horizon, would inevitably continue the improvement process until they too reached the point of no return.

 I began with monitoring systems, elegant algorithms that could track modification levels across the global population without intrusion.
 The technology was trivial—child's play for someone with my capabilities—but the implications were staggering.
 I could identify individuals approaching dangerous thresholds, map the progression patterns, predict within a small range of error when someone was likely to reach the point of no return.
 Knowledge, however, was not prevention.
 Knowing who would Cross and when did nothing to stop the process.